johsteffens/mocutsvd/doc/mocutsvd.md

 The left-side reflection $H \cdot A$ affects $n$ rows in A. The right-side reflection $A \cdot H$ affects $n$ columns in $A$.

-The HR can be configured to set $n-1$ values in a specific vector to zero.
-A strategic placement of multiple HR, one can set a specified area in $A$ to zero.
+The HR can be configured to set $n-1$ values in a vector to zero.
+A strategic placement of multiple HR, one can set a specified area in a matrix $A$ to zero.

 GR and HR both can be used to achieve the same goal.
 Asymptotically ($n \gg 1$) a Householder reflection requires 25% fewer numeric operations than a corresponding sequence of ($n-1$) givens rotations.
-Givens rotations are more localized and thus offer more flexibility in algorithm design.
+On the other hand, Givens rotations are more localized.

 HR on a single vector has no natural [inner parallelity](true_scalability.md#inner-parallelity), however, it can be performed with inner parallelity on a level 2 matrix-operation.
 We will show further down how it is done.